DeshantGogia/Equity_Research_Tool/README.md

 A local GenAI-powered equity research helper.
 Includes FAISS retrieval and FinBERT sentiment.

-A QnA tool created using Langchain where user upload's the number of web URL's to the streamlit UI --> the llama 3:8b model retrieves the vector indexes created using FINBERT of the text in the URL through RAG --> user asks a question related to the uploaded URL --> answer's the question based on the URL's --> setting model parameters like temperature to generate answers.
+A QnA tool created using Langchain where user uploads the number of web URLs to the streamlit UI --> the llama 3:8b model retrieves the vector indexes created using FINBERT of the text in the URL through RAG --> user asks a question related to the uploaded URL --> answer's the question based on the URL's --> setting model parameters like temperature to generate answers.

-As the name suggests "Eqyuity Research Tool", It works best with finance-focused URLs, delivering more accurate and domain-specific answers. as the word embedding model used in this tool is "FINBERT" also know as "Financial BERT" model which is a specialized version of the BERT model fine-tuned for financial text and terminology.
+As the name suggests "Equity Research Tool", It works best with finance-focused URLs, delivering more accurate and domain-specific answers. as the word embedding model used in this tool is "FINBERT" also know as "Financial BERT" model which is a specialized version of the BERT model fine-tuned for financial text and terminology.

 <img width="1857" height="758" alt="Screenshot 2025-09-15 190726" src="https://github.com/user-attachments/assets/163458fd-ec66-4d99-88fd-f0a8cb633701" />